kuzhylol/led-candle-avr/README.md

-The avr bare-metal fast-PWM for burning imitation
+AVR bare-metal fast-PWM for burning imitation
 ---------------------------------------------------------------------------------
 The researches have shown that candle has a 16 stages of burning by certain probability distribution.